-1. A Love for Pets
+1. A love for pets

 Pets often range from dogs to cats, fish to hamsters, lizards to birds, and more.
 Having one yourself or owning a farm is an extra touch.

-2. Obtain a Criminal Record Check
+2. Obtain a criminal record check

 You can get one online via the police website or by visiting your local government building.
 At Housesitmatch.com when you register as a housesitter we ask you to get an up to date background check through out system.
 Our online facility means you can do this online no matter how far away from home you are.

-3. Sign up on a House Sitting Platform
+3. Sign up on a house sitting platform

 You’ll need to sign up for a house-sitting platform online like Housesitmatch.com to begin your journey.
 Many of these websites, but reading through their reviews and services can help you decide the right fit.